 On international train connections to Portugal only smaller pets in a box are allowed.
 This covers both the Celta train from Porto to Vigo in Spain and the Sud Expresso and Lusitânia Comboio Hotel sleeper trains terminating in Lisbon.
 There are some additional restrictions on size and weight, check the rules for the full conditions.
 Pets are also only allowed in a sleeper compartment if you book the entire compartment, plus a hefty fee applies.

 On the metro in Lisbon, the rules that apply are similar to those for trains.
 Dogs need to either be in a container or on a short leash (no longer than 1m) and wearing a muzzle.
 No ticket is required.
-It’s a little trickier to work out the situation on buses and trams in Lisbon, operated by Carris.
-The website stipulates that “the transport of animals within our vehicles is allowed only if they are properly secured”.
-This seems to allow leashed animals, but other sites mention only dogs in carry bags are allowed.
-To be on the safe side, when we took the bus in Lisbon we took our dog in his bag.
+If taking a bus or tram in Lisbon, operated by Carris, their website stipulates that pets need to be in an appropriate carrier, which can be carried as “hand luggage”.

 The rules are also more generous when it comes to long-distance buses in Portugal than in many other countries.
 On the coaches operated by Rede around Portugal, particularly popular for trips to the Algarve Coast, small dogs in an appropriate cage are allowed on board, as long as it is small enough to fit in the available space, with a half-price ticket required.
 For the full wording, read here.